openebs-archive/openebs-docs/docs/Kafka.md

 ```
 Running the above commands creates 3 node zookeeper ensemble and a 3 node Kafka cluster which uses OpenEBS volumes.

-**Note :** Kafka is a distributed system that uses Zookeeper to track status of Kafka cluster nodes.
+**Note:** Kafka is a distributed system that uses Zookeeper to track the status of Kafka cluster nodes.

 Check if the Kafka pods are running by running the following command.
 ```
 devops@ubuntu:~/openebs/k8s/demo/kafka$ kubectl get -n kafka pods NAME                                                             READY     STATUS    RESTARTS   AGE